kendkhong/qa-automation-coding-challenge-solutions/CodingChallenge.Tests/README.md

 ### Pre-requisites:

-   - Download and install Visual Studio 2022 (Community Edition)
+   1. Download and install Visual Studio 2022 (Community Edition) and select the following components:
+	1. Select 'ASP.NET and Web Development'
+	2. Select 'Node.js development'
+	3. Select '.NET desktop development'
+   2. Upon your completion of Visual Studio instalation, install 'Specflow for Visual Studio 2022'
+	1. Click on 'Extensions' from menu and click on 'Manage Extensions..', then search for 'Specflow for Visual Studio 2022' and install it
-   - Download and install .Net Core SDK for running C# from the command line.
+   3. Download and install .Net Core SDK for running C# from the command line.
 It should be installed during the Visual Studio installation
-   - Clone project to local directory (Ex: C:\)
+   4. Clone project to local directory (Ex: C:\)
-   - Download and install Node JS for Windows 10 or 11
+   5. Download and install Node.js (https://nodejs.org/en/download)
-   - If it's necessary, run 'npm install eslint-plugin-react@latest --save-dev' from the command line in the project root directory
+   6. If necessary, run 'npm install eslint-plugin-react@latest --save-dev' from the command line in the project root directory

 ### Run tests from Test Explorer in Visual Studio 2022 (Community Edition)

   1. Open 'qa-automation-coding-challenge-solutions' solution with Visual Studio
   2. Re-build the solution to ensure error free.
-If it's necessary, Open 'Nuget Package Manager' from 'Tools' menu to restore all the dependency packages
+If necessary, Open 'Nuget Package Manager' from 'Tools' menu to restore all the dependency packages
   3. Open 'Terminal' inside Visual Studio from 'View' menu
   4. Change to 'C:\qa-automation-coding-challenge\qa-automation-coding-challenge' project root directory
   5. Run 'yarn start' to launch the application server